Sheldon Jackson2023-03-30T13:05:45+01:00

 He enjoyed another solid Ranji Trophy season in 2013/14 (448 runs at 40.72), before a barnstorming 2014/15 season that generated national interest.
 He finished fifth on the Ranji run charts with 819 runs at 68.25, only behind Indian stars Robin Uthappa, Dinesh Karthik, Anubhav Mukund, and KL Rahul.
 He scored 3 centuries including a career-best 181*.

-The trend has continued since – 634 runs at 42.26 (2015/16), 837 runs at 49.23 (2016/17), 400 runs at 44.44 (2017/18), 835 runs at 47.38 (2018/19), 809 runs at 50.56 (2019/20), and 313 runs at 78.25 (2021/22).
-During this period, he has scored 12 centuries and 20 fifties.
+The trend has continued since – 634 runs at 42.26 (2015/16), 837 runs at 49.23 (2016/17), 400 runs at 44.44 (2017/18), 835 runs at 47.38 (2018/19), 809 runs at 50.56 (2019/20), 313 runs at 78.25 (2021/22), and 661 runs at 38.88 (2022/23).
+During this period, he has scored 13 centuries and 25 fifties.

-Jackson is an incredible run churner who has targeted his maiden UK / European season in 2024.
+Jackson is an incredible run churner who has targeted his maiden UK / US / European season in 2024.
 Jackson will be a sought-after signing, someone with one of the most enviable records in first-class cricket, who is looking to showcase his skills abroad next summer.

 There are no overseas stats available for this player.